Welcome to Class 6!

-Once a child has completed an award, they will receive five marbles and a certificate during virtual celebration assembly on a Monday.
-We hope every child will aim for the Platinum award by the end of the year.
+Once a child has completed an award, they will receive a certificate during virtual celebration assembly on a Monday.
+We hope every child will aim for the Platinum award or beyond by the end of the year.

 Birthdays and Treats

 We will ensure all children whose birthday it is are recognised and that their birthday is celebrated by school, however we would prefer not to distribute cakes and sweets or gifts in class as this can take up quite a bit of time at the end of the day and can put some parents under pressure to provide this treat for everyone.
 We are also a 'Healthy School' and should not be actively promoting sugary treats on a regular basis.
 Thank you for your support with this.